 Large populations of minke, humpback, blue, and fin whales also inhabit the waters of the East Antarctic.

 The area is home to crabeater, Weddell, Ross, and leopard seals.
 Crabeaters are particularly prolific, with 1 million estimated to breed off East Antarctica.
 The region also harbors up to 42 percent of the world’s little-known Ross seals, designated a Specially Protected Species under the Protocol on Environmental Protection to the Antarctic Treaty.

 Due to the wide range of unique species and habitats in and around the East Antarctic marine area, only a permanent, comprehensive system of fully protected marine reserves will ensure the long-term conservation of this region’s extraordinary life.
 The system of marine reserves must be large enough to safeguard broad foraging areas for whales, seals, penguins, and other seabirds.
 Fishing fleets must also be kept out of the region’s polynyas—areas of open water surrounded by sea ice that are crucial food sources for many species.

-East Antarctica's unique geomorphic features, including the Gunnerus Ridge, Bruce Rise, seamounts including the d'Urville Sea-Mertz Seamounts, and abyssal eco-regions.
+- East Antarctica’s unique geomorphic features, such as the Gunnerus Ridge, Bruce Rise, seamounts including the d’Urville Sea- Mertz Seamounts, and abyssal eco-regions.

 Download the complete fact sheet below.